CharlieH7/LeetCode-Questions/2283 - Check if Number has equal digit count and digit value/README.md

+<h1>2283 - Check if Number has equal digit count and digit value</h1>
 You are given a 0-indexed string num of length n consisting of digits.

 Return true if for every index i in the range 0 <= i < n, the digit i occurs num[i] times in num, otherwise return false.